10: Biohydrogen - Hydrogenases

 Figure \(\PageIndex{19}\): Cryo-EM structure of the HydABC tetramer and arrangement of the redox cofactors.
 Chris Furlan et al. (2022) eLife 11:e79361. https://doi.org/10.7554/eLife.79361.
 Creative Commons Attribution License

 Panel (A) shows the unsharpened 2.3 Å map of Hyd(ABC)4 with D2 symmetry enforced, showing a tetramer of HydABC heterotrimers.
 All four copies of HydB and C are colored blue and green, respectively.
-The four HydA copies that make up the core of the complex are orange, yellow, pink, and red.
+The four HydA copies that make up the complex's core are orange, yellow, pink, and red.
 The top and bottom halves of the complex are constituted by dimers of HydABC protomers (each HydABC unit is a protomer); the two protomers within the same dimer are strongly interacting, while a weaker interaction is present between the top and bottom dimers.

-Panel (B) shows the HydABC dimer highlighting the iron–sulfur clusters and flavin mononucleotide (FMN) constituting the electron transfer network.
+Panel (B) shows the HydABC dimer, highlighting the iron-sulfur clusters and flavin mononucleotide (FMN) constituting the electron transfer network.

 Figure \(\PageIndex{20}\) shows an interactive iCn3D modelof the electron-bifurcating [FeFe] hydrogenase from Thermotoga maritima (HydABC) (7P5H), using the same colors as the figure above.